uniquexor/scraper/README.md

 # Scraper
 This is a helper component, to ease the creation of custom website scrapers.
 It implements some basic logic of iterating the listing pages and downloading the items.
-In order to use this, you must first implement your own ItemListDownloader and ItemDownloader for your particular website.
+In order to use this, you must first implement your own ItemListDownloader (by extending AbstractItemListDownloader) and ItemDownloader, (by extending AbstractItemDownloader or AbstractJsonItemDownloader) for your particular website.

 ## Installation
 This package requires `php >= 7.4`.
 To install the component, use composer: